Multi-Instance Multi-Label Learning: Acknowledgements

 \section{Acknowledgements}

-The authors want to thank De-Chuan Zhan and James Kwok for help on \textsc{D-MimlSvm}, Yang Yu for help on \textsc{SubCod}, Andr\'e Elisseeff and Jason Weston for providing the Yeast data and the implementation details of \textsc{RankSvm}, and the anonymous reviewers for helpful comments and suggestions.
-This research was supported by the National Science Foundation of China (60635030, 60721002), the National High Technology Research and Development Program of China (2007AA01Z169), the Jiangsu Science Foundation (BK2008018) and the Jiangsu 333 High-Level Talent Cultivation Program.
+The authors want to thank the anonymous reviewers for helpful comments and suggestions.
+The authors also want to thank De-Chuan Zhan and James Kwok for help on \textsc{D-MimlSvm}, Yang Yu for help on \textsc{SubCod}, and Andr\'e Elisseeff and Jason Weston for providing the Yeast data and the implementation details of \textsc{RankSvm}.
+A preliminary Chinese version has been presented at the Chinese Workshop on Machine Learning and Applications 2009.